 Welcome to KAWANO Lab

 Earth's population is expected to reach 9 billion by 2050.
 Plant agriculture must change fundamentally to support this number of people by mid-century.
-Rice is the most important food crop, therefore, improvement of disease resistance in rice is a key research goal.
-Our ultimate goal is to design new plant immune systems to control pathogens.
-We have been working on immune receptors and the small GTPaseOsRac1, which are major components in plant immunity.
-A comprehensive understanding of R protein and OsRac1 functions would allow the design of plant immune system to control pathogens.
-To address this issue, we have been investigating rice immunity as a model system with a combination of several cutting edge technologies including biochemical analysis, live imaging and gene targeting.
+Rice is the most important food crop and therefore, improvement of rice is a key research goal.
+Our ultimate goal is to design new rice plants to cope with biotic and abiotic stresses and improve important agronomic traits.
+We have been working on immune receptors and the small GTPaseOsRac1, which are major components of rice immunity.
+A comprehensive understanding of immune receptors and OsRac1 functions would allow the design of rice immune system to control pathogens.
+We are also interested in how plants orchestrate epigenetic regulations in responding to abiotic stresses.
+To address these issue, we have been investigating rice as a model system with a combination of several cutting-edge technologies including live imaging and gene editing.